-- ▶ Deadline for the planning report was on Friday - Deadline for the preliminary report is May 17 - The projects will be presented on the 17th and 19th of May. - Each group gives a short presentation (15-20 min) of their work. - After the presentations, Konstantinos and Aila will meet with each group (if needed) and discuss what is needed to finish the report.
+- Deadline for the planning report is today. - Deadline for the preliminary report is May 18. - The projects will be presented on the 23rd and 25th of May.
+Each group gives a short presentation (appr.
+15 min) of their work. - Deadline for the final report is May 27